When Amazon made its first sale (for a book) online in 1995, we didn’t see the direction eCommerce was heading.

 In a study conducted by Shopify, 57% of consumers are willing to purchase from new brands.
 They want to take that first step to establish a connection.
 Isn’t that amazing?

-From all indications, online shoppers are switching to independent and small businesses that were affected by the pandemic.
+From all indications, another eCommerce trend is online shoppers switching to independent and small businesses that were affected by the pandemic.
 Even medical companies that deal with empty capsules and other related products are recording consistent sales already.

 They want to support them.
 37% of consumers prefer to shop with independent businesses to support them, than they did during the pre-COVID-19 era.